reymon359/how-to-live/docs/Take care of your mental health/index.md

-# Take care of your mental health
+# Take care of mental health

 Take care of your body